-- Legal Name of the Organization/Physical Address of the Facility/County - Owning vs. Leasing/Renting and Permission to Make Enhancements - Active Operation out of the Listed Location (i.e., fully operations at the time of application) - Other Organizations in the Facility - Mission Statement Summary - Organization Type - Organization Function - Organization's Affiliation - The nonprofit subapplicant must apply on their own behalf, NOT on behalf of other entities, including government or for-profit entities. - 501(c)(3) Tax-Exempt Designation - Unique Entity Identifier (UEI) obtained via SAM.gov - Entities are not required to have a UEI at the time of application but must have a valid UEI in order to receive funds. - Funding Stream - Designated high-risk urban area (if applicable) - Federal Funding Request (total estimated cost of projects/activities) - The total amount auto will populate in the IJ form.
+- Legal Name of the Organization/Physical Address of the Facility/County - Consortium Application Identification - Owning vs. Leasing/Renting and Permission to Make Enhancements - Application is Part of vs. not Part of a Consortium - Active Operation out of the Listed Location (i.e., fully operations at the time of application) - Other Organizations in the Facility - Mission Statement Summary - Organization Type - Organization Function - Organization's Affiliation - The nonprofit organization must apply on their own behalf on the IJ, NOT on behalf of other entities, including government or for-profit entities. - 501(c)(3) Tax-Exempt Designation - Unique Entity Identifier (UEI) obtained via SAM.gov - Individual nonprofit organizations applying and lead organizations for consortia are not required to have a UEI at the time of application but must have a valid UEI in order to receive funds. - Nonprofit organizations within consortia that are not the lead organization are not required by federal mandate to have a valid UEI at any point in the award lifecycle, unless otherwise mandated by their SAA. - Funding Stream - Designated high-risk urban area (if applicable) - Federal Funding Request (total estimated cost of projects/activities) - The total amount auto will populate in the IJ form.